Chapter 4 The Reactis for C Top-Level Window

 - Create a new harness in the currently loaded harness library.

-- View or modify properties of the current harness.
+- View or modify basic properties of the current harness.

 the values arriving at inputs.